Nameless Rumia's Wiki

 As the internet became more accessible, the new decade marked an interesting culture shift for 4chan.
 The “News” (/new/) and “Robot9000” (/r9k/) were removed on January 2011,32) but following a discussion with Encyclopedia Dramatica's founder,33) Poole reverted this on November 10, 201134) and white supremacist trolls seeped back into the rebranded “Politically Incorrect” (/pol/) board.35)

-From there, the “4chan Pass” is made to be a new source of revenue,36) the catalog and inline extension is added to Yotsuba,37) they held a 10th anniversary panel at Anime Weekend Atlanta 2013,38)39)sage” would no longer be visible,40) and WebM support was added.41) The removal of “sage” is troubling since it looks like a “user friendly” move, but it also meant that “user feedback” was no longer there.
+From there, the '4chan Pass' is made to be a new source of revenue,36) the catalog and inline extension was added to Yotsuba,37) they held the 10th anniversary panel at Anime Weekend Atlanta 2013,38)39) then 'sage' became invisble40) and WebM support was added.41) The removal of 'sage' is troubling since it looks like a 'user friendly' move, but it also meant that 'user feedback' was no longer there.

-Moving on, the 4chan Blog moves to Tumblr and the Blotter makes a comeback, but “Rapidshares” (/rs/) and World4ch are sacrificed.42) In 2014, the GamerGate movement emerged, but was forced to depart to 8chan,43) then there was Anon-IB's celebrity nudes story.
-As for 4chan's “culture”, power would be divided among the “Politically Incorrect” (/pol/), “Sports” (/sp/), and “Shit 4chan Says” (/s4s/) boards.
+Moving on, the 4chan Blog moves to Tumblr and the Blotter makes a comeback, but “Rapidshares” (/rs/) and World4ch are sacrificed.42) In 2014, the GamerGate movement came and went,43) then there was the Anon-IB celebrity nudes story.
+As for the 'culture', the power was split between “Politically Incorrect” (/pol/), “Sports” (/sp/), and “Shit 4chan Says” (/s4s/) boards.

 2015–2022